Kalpana Chawla: NASA

 In 1988, Chawla began working at NASA's Ames Research Center, where she initially conducted computational fluid dynamics research on vertical and/or short take-off and landing (V/STOL) concepts.
+Her research there mostly focused on the simulation of air flow around aircraft such as the Harrier, with particular focus on the ground effect.
 She subsequently studied how to use multiple computers to solve fluid flow problems, testing these methods by calculating powered lift effects.
-Sometime in the early 1990s, she became a naturalized United States citizen, a requirement for becoming a NASA astronaut.
-(Note: Chien says she was naturalized in 1990 while Jones and Cavallaro say she was naturalized in 1991.)
+Sometime in the early 1990s, she became a naturalized US citizen, a requirement for becoming a NASA astronaut.
+(Note: Chien says she was naturalized in 1990, while Jones and Cavallaro say she was naturalized in 1991.)

-Chawla joined Overset Methods, Inc, a non-profit research organization based in Los Altos, California, as both a research scientist and the organization's vice president in 1993.
-Her work focused on simulating problems involving multiple moving objects.
-While in Los Altos, she joined the West Valley Flying Club at the Palo Alto Airport and learned Bharatanatyam from the Abhinaya Dance Company in San Jose.
-In December 1994, she returned to NASA to undergo training as a candidate astronaut at the Johnson Space Center as part of NASA Astronaut Group 15, eventually being assigned to the EVA and robotics division of the NASA Astronaut Corps in 1995.
+Chawla joined Overset Methods, Inc., a non-profit research organization based in Los Altos, California, as both a research scientist and the organization's vice president in 1993.
+Her work focused on simulating problems involving multiple moving objects and designing techniques to support aerodynamic optimization.
+In December 1994, she returned to NASA to undergo training as a candidate astronaut at the Johnson Space Center as part of NASA Astronaut Group 15.
+As part of this training, she attended classes in various sciences relevant to spaceflight, such as space medicine, planetary science, and materials science.
+She was also required to take classes teaching skills ranging from flying certain aircraft to parasail flight and scuba.

+Eventually, she was eligible to work on technical assignments in office settings, which led up to assignments as a crew member in space shuttles.
+In 1995, she was assigned to the extravehicular activity and robotics divisions of the NASA Astronaut Corps.
+In the corps, she was made a crew representative to work on the technical issues that would arise in NASA's robotics.
+Most of her working time was spent in the Shuttle Avionics Integration Laboratory, where she developed Robotic Situational Awareness Displays and test space shuttle control software.